MichielvEldik/Digital_Marketing_Analytics/Assignment_1.md

-# School Project 2019 Assignment 1
+# Assignment 1: Field Experiment to Reveal True ROI of SEA With DiD-Analysis and Regression.

-This project was basically a difference in difference analysis.
 The following text is a snapshot of the full report.

 ## Introduction